alextube12345/JddViewer/README.md

 Made by Alexis VALENCIA
 alexis.valencia@irsn.fr

-A very light app to plot MORET & SERPENT Geometries and export them as 3D files.
+A very light Javascript app to plot MORET & SERPENT Geometries.
-This app allow you to export the modelisation into a 3D file (.stl or .ply eg).
+This app also allow you to export the 3D modelisations into 3D files (.stl or .ply eg).

-If you just want to use, just downloading it and open index.html with your internet browser.
+To use it, just download it and open "index.html" in your internet browser.

+Don't hesitate to contact me for any problem.

+Alexis